lsst-dm/dmtn-185/index.rst

 Need a discussion of resource-usage information here as well - since this has site-dependent aspects.

 `LSE-30 <http://ls.st/lse-30>`__ does require operating system and hardware provenance to be recorded.
-This could be done at workflow-level provenance, but given the lack of requirement at this level it might be simpler to just add this information to task-level provenance (where the OS is already recorded but not the version).
+This could be done at workflow-level provenance, but given the lack of requirement at this level it might be simpler to just add this information to PipelineTask-level provenance (where the OS is already recorded but not the version).

 Recommendations
 ---------------